 Whoever put on the best possible and most convincing front was rewarded not only by the other classmates but many of the teachers and school staff as well.
-I realize now that all the fake sympathy, bogus compliments and, incessant butt-kissing were so they could get something from the higher-ups, not because they liked or respected them.
+I realize now that there was a reason behind all the fake sympathy, bogus compliments and, incessant butt-kissing.
+It was so they could get something from the higher-ups and not because they liked or respected them.

-False flattery and opinion conformity in school and at work, made the bullies puffed up and overconfident and yielded immense social benefits for all the wannabes, therefore maintaining the status quo of ritualistic bullying of only kids or coworkers in particular.
+False flattery and opinion conformity in school and at work, made the bullies puffed up and overconfident.
+Also, it yielded immense social benefits for all the wannabes.
+Therefore, they maintained the status quo of ritualistic bullying of only kids or coworkers in particular.

 Many of my classmates and coworkers were narcissistic sociopaths with low self-esteem.
 They were like tires with slow leaks.
 Their followers had to continuously air them up with fake compliments and false admiration to keep them from going flat!

-Unquenchably thirsty for attention and praise, the bullies at the top only surrounded themselves with weak wannabes- bootlickers and yes-kids to feed their hungry egos by telling them what they wanted to hear.
-And everyone, except a few, was more than too happy to do so if it awarded them high popularity and favors.
+Thirsty for attention and praise, the bullies at the top only surrounded themselves with weak wannabes.
+They needed bootlickers and yes-people to feed their hungry egos by telling them what they wanted to hear.
+And everyone, except a few, was more than happy to do so if it awarded them high popularity and favors.

-You were expected to think like them, dress like them, be like them and agree with them.
-And the kids who did their own thing, who were happy being themselves and didn’t act or think like the flock were bullied for it.
 But real life did eventually come around to the top dogs in high school.
-Once we were all graduated, and the so-called preppies (bullies) got a taste of the real world, many of them got a rude awakening.
+Once we were all graduated, the so-called preppies (bullies) got a taste of the real world, many of them got a rude awakening.

 Fitting in leads to a life of mediocrity.
 Standing out, on the other hand, is a prerequisite of greatness!

-So, if your classmates are bullying you in school, or if your coworkers at work are bullying you, know that you are the brave one because you refuse to follow the herd or resort to pathetic fakery to get approval!
+So, if your classmates or coworkers are bullying you, know that you are the brave one.
+Why?
+Because you refuse to follow the herd or resort to pathetic fakery to get approval!

-You continue to be your authentic self and embrace your uniqueness, flaws and all.
-You’re at the head of the class because you are true to your own heart, your own beliefs, and your convictions because you refuse to let them mold you into what they think you out to be.
+You continue to be your authentic self and embrace your uniqueness, flaws, and all.
+You’re at the head of the class because you are true to your own heart, your own beliefs, and your convictions.
+You refuse to let them mold you into what they think you ought to be.
 You stand out from the rest, and one day, it’s all going to pay off!
+Wait and see!